 All BFA candidates are also required to produce a BFA Exhibition with the approval of their faculty advisor.

-Through a partnership with the College of Education and Human Development and the Department of Teaching and Learning, students may seek a K-12 licensure in Art.
+Through a partnership with the College of Education and Human Development and the Department of Teaching, Leadership & Professional Practice students may seek a K-12 licensure in Art.
 The following program of study must be completed:

-I. Requirements for the B.A. or B.F.A. with major in Visual Arts or Art History.
+I. Requirements for the B.F.A. with major in Visual Arts.

-Art majors seeking a K-12 licensure must have an adviser in both the Art & Design Department and the Department of Teaching and Learning.
+Art majors seeking a K-12 licensure must have an adviser in both the Art & Design Department and the Department of Teaching, Learning, and Professional Practice.